 The FRMPS and RMPS commands are used to read MPS formatted models.
-The MPS file format is an industry standard format developed by IBM and is useful for passing models from one solver or platform to another.
+The MPS file format is an industry standard format developed by IBM, and is useful for passing models from one solver or platform to another.
+FRMPS reads an MPS file in free format, while RMPS reads fixed format MPS files.